-We work with East Anglia's Children's Hospices (EACH) and Sue Ryder Thorpe Hall Hospice and the wider children and young person's palliative care sector to support young people transitioning from children's hospice care or paediatric services to adult hospice care.
+We have worked with East Anglia's Children's Hospices (EACH) and Sue Ryder Thorpe Hall Hospice and the wider children and young person's palliative care sector to support young people transitioning from children's hospice care or paediatric services to adult hospice care.
 EACH can refer young people from age 14 as an introduction to our Transition Service.
-Our Specialist Care Team are supporting young adults and their families from age 18 throughout illness, symptom control, crisis management and end of life care.
-The service is funded by The National Lottery Community Fund and due to the challenges experienced seeking to engage with young people and their families during lockdowns, the National Lottery Community Fund has generously agreed to extend the period of their funding.
-This will expire in 2024 and we need to engage with system partners to determine long term sustainability for this important work.
+Our Specialist Care Team are supporting young adults and their families from age 18 throughout symptom control, illness. management and end of life care.
+The service has been funded by The National Lottery Community Fund, but unfortunately ends in August 2024 due to lack of further funding.